arilivigni/github-org-mgmt/README.md

 ## Jenkinsfile - Webhook Trigger and apply branch protection rules

-### Defining our update branch protection rule actions
+### Defining the update branch protection rule actions
 We'll be defining our _payload_ to execute the following actions against the **GitHub REST API**.

 - Protect the `main` branch